civicrm/civicrm-sysadmin-guide/docs/setup/payment-processors/paypal.md

 !!! note "Scope and Audience"
     This document covers the steps needed to configure and run CiviContribute using the PayPal Website Payments Pro plugin.
 This plugin supports PayPal Pro Express Checkout, and (if desired) Direct Checkout.
 Consult the PayPal's site for an overview of features and pricing for [Website Payments Pro](https://www.paypal.com/webapps/mpp/merchant).
      The installation of the PayPal plugin is recommended for developers and technical users only at this stage. _It is important that you thoroughly test your site using PayPal Sandbox Server and Sandbox accounts prior to configuring and enabling live transactions.
-You will also need to acquire and install an SSL certificate if you planning on offering Direct Checkout_ _(more info...)_.
+You will also need to acquire and install an SSL certificate if you planning on offering Direct Checkout_.

 ### Overview of Paypal Pro